josquin-research-project/jrp-scores/README.md

 mensuration changes sometimes do not occur at the same point in each part.
-For example, one part may have a whole note in Cut-C mensuration while another part has a dotted whole note in 3 mensuration.
-This is represented in the data with the same rhythmic duration in each part, usually as a whole note and a triplet dotted whole note using an ```*rscale:3/2``` interpretation in the second part to indicate that it is to be displayed with a rhythmic duration 3/2 longer (i.e., convert the triplet dotted whole note into a non-triplet dotted whole note).
+For example, one part may have a whole note in Cut-C mensuration while another part has a dotted whole note in 3 mensuration, called sesquialtera.
+This is represented in the data with the same rhythmic duration in each part, usually as a whole note and a triplet dotted whole note using an `*rscale:3/2` interpretation in the second part to indicate that it is to be displayed with a rhythmic duration 3/2 longer (i.e., convert the triplet dotted whole note into a non-triplet dotted whole note).

-In mensural music (particularly in masses) the voices are sometimes notated in conflicting note values.
+In mensural music (particularly in masses) the voices are sometimes notated in conflicting note values, related in part to using less common mensurals signs such as C-dot and O-dot.
 (Colloquially we refer to a voice being "augmented" or "diminished" relative to the others.)
 The most common situation is for a half-note in the tenor to have the same duration as a whole-note in another part.
-The ```*rscale``` rhythmic-scaling interpretation will also be used in these cases.
-All parts in the data have a 1:1 rhythmic scaling against each other for analytic purposes.
-Applying the ```*rscale``` factor will cause a part to be displayed in its original rhythmic values (i.e., reverse the resolution of the augmentation/diminution).
+The `*rscale` rhythmic-scaling interpretation will also be used in these cases.
+All parts in the data have a 1:1 rhythmic scaling in the modern sense against each other for analytic purposes.
+Applying the `*rscale` factor will cause a part to be displayed in its original rhythmic values (i.e., reverse the resolution of the augmentation/diminution).

 Triplet brackets are given explicitly in the data using "V" and "Z" characters.
-Triplet brackets indicate music that was originally in colored notation, which is a mensural equivalent of triplets.
+Triplet brackets indicate music that was originally in colored notation, which is a mensural equivalent of triplets (although coloration can be used for other purposes as well).
 Music in 3-mensuration (an alternate mensural method of showing triplets) may be represented as modern rhythmic triplets in the data, but will not contain triplet brackets.
-Mostly commonly 3-mensurtion music is represented in 3/1 modern time signatures, while colored notation are typically represented as triplets in 2/1 time signature.
-When the perceived beat is at the triplet wholenote level in colored notation, the modern time signature is given as 3/3%2.
+Mostly commonly 3-mensurtion music is represented in 3/1 modern time signatures to be played 2/3rds faster, while colored notation are typically represented as triplets in 2/1 time signature.
+When the perceived beat is at the triplet wholenote level in colored notation, the modern time signature is given as 3/3%2 (which is not a standard time signature in modern notation).
 3%2 represents 2/3rds of a whole notes, or in other words a triplet whole note.
 So a 2/1 measure has the same duation as 3/3%2 (two wholenotes equals three triplet wholenotes).

 Ligatures are groups of notes with their heads attached to each other which typically gives information about the rhythm of the notes in mensural notation.
 Usually modern notation of mensural music will place brackets around individual notes which were originally part of a ligature group.
-However, ligatures are not indicated in this data.
+However, ligatures are typically not indicated in this data.

 # Composers #